Sequential Membership Inference Attacks: SeMI Attacks for the Empirical Mean Mechanism

+where $m^* = \|\mathbf{z}^* - \bs\mu\|_{ \bs\Sigma^{-1}}^2$ is squared Mahalanobis distance of the target from the population mean. \end{restatable} The test statistic depends on the target only through its Mahalanobis distance $m^*$.
+Targets farther from the mean in Mahalanobis distance are more detectable.
+The $\SeMIstar$ recovers the asymptotic analysis of~\cite{azizeTargetsAreHarder2025} in the regime $d, n \to \infty$ with $d/n = \mathcal{O}(1)$.
+Our finite-sample expression \eqref{eq:semistar} adds a quadratic term in $\mathbf{N_\tau}$ and a normalizer term ($\log c(n)$) that vanish as $n \to \infty$.
+We call $\SeMIstar$ the attack that thresholds \eqref{eq:semistar}.
+Appendix~\ref{app:multivariate} gives the full derivation and error analysis.

-The full likelihood ratio factorizes as a product of conditional densities over all transitions.
-For $t \neq \tau$, the conditional distribution of $\hat{\mu}_t$ given $\hat{\mu}_{t-1}$ is identical under both hypotheses because the target $z^*$ either has not yet been inserted ($t < \tau$) or its effect is absorbed into $\hat{\mu}_{t-1}$ ($t > \tau$).
-These terms cancel leaving only the transition at time $\tau$.
+\textbf{Isolation Property and Power of $\SeMIstar$}.
+The full LR over all the observations factorizes as a product of conditional densities over all transitions (Lemma~\ref{lem:lr-simplification}).
+For $t \neq \tau$, the conditional distribution of $\hat{\mu}_t$ given $\hat{\mu}_{t-1}$ is identical under both hypotheses: the target either has not yet been inserted ($t < \tau$) or its effect is absorbed into $\hat{\mu}_{t-1}$ ($t > \tau$).
+Those terms cancel, leaving the transition at $\tau$. \begin{restatable}[Isolation Property]{lemma}{lrsimplification} The LR for testing $\mathbf{H_0}$ against $\mathbf{H_1^\tau}$ based on $(\hat{\mu}_1, \ldots, \hat{\mu}_T)$ satisfies